 Passthrough Tutorial

-This is a basic tutorial that lets you quickly test the passthrough implementation.
-We highly recommend that you complete this tutorial to get started with integrating Passthrough in your project.
+This is a basic tutorial that lets you quickly test the Passthrough implementation.
+Complete this tutorial to get started with integrating Passthrough in your project.

 - Follow the Unreal setup guide to set up Unreal and create a new project.